appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

-1. Demonstrate by providing tooling output that JavaScript is disabled within WebView by running semgrep rules [MASTG-PLATFORM-5](https://github.com/mindedsecurity/semgrep-rules-android-security/blob/main/rules/platform/mstg-platform-5.yaml).
-2. If JavaScript is enabled, provide a data flow diagram with trusted end-points, secure protocols, and trust boundaries demonstrating the app's control over resources being loaded.
+1. If JavaScript is enabled, provide a data flow diagram with trusted end-points, secure protocols, and trust boundaries demonstrating the app's control over resources being loaded.

 **Test Procedure**